-Answer The number of throws will be geometrically distributed with parameter 1/6 (since that is the chance of success that a 4 comes up).
+Answer The number of throws will be geometrically distributed with parameter 1/6.
+This is because that is the chance of a success, which in this case is when a 4 comes up.
 Hence the expected number of throws is